coriocactus/claudia.vim/README.md

 Interact with Anthropic's API directly in Vim.
 Send text and get streaming responses right where you're typing.

 ## Why

-- It's the age of the [terminal](https://github.com/ghostty-org/ghostty)
+- It's the age of the [terminal](https://github.com/ghostty-org/ghostty).
-- AIs don't need breaks.
-Say no to "message limits"
+- AIs don’t need breaks--say no to "message limits."
-- Keep your API key away from the browser
+- Keep API keys out of the browser.
-- As much AI with as little config as possible
+- Maximum AI, minimal config.
-- Pay only for intelligence, not the messenger
+- Pay for intelligence, not the messenger.

 ## Credit